and QUANTUM GRAVITY

 There are large scale processes in regions of the universe where gravitational attraction causes galaxy mergers and cluster formation.

 SMBH jets may birth new galaxies.

-There is the possibility of black holes, perhaps ultra-massive black holes, that so rarely disgorge matter-energy that they are essentially only a sink of matter-energy.
-This is an area to investigate.
+There is the possibility of black holes, perhaps ultra-massive black holes, that so rarely disgorge matter-energy that they are essentially only a sink of matter-energy for extremely long time periods.

 |The static universe as conceived by Einstein.|

 Einstein introduced a cosmological constant, Λ into his equations to act against the idea of gravity eventually collapsing the entire universe so that a fixed size universe would remain quasi static.
 Einstein later called Λ his biggest blunder.
 However, in Einstein’s conception Λ balances the universe on a knife edge.
 If Λ is too large the universe would expand forever and if Λ were too small the universe would contract and collapse.

 Friedmann generalized solutions to Einstein’s equations that allowed for open, closed, and flat universes.